mikerodionov/MSFT-Certifications/Cloud-Native Infrastructure with Kubernetes/1-Docker.md

 - Docker skips lines that have not changed since the last build
 - if your first line is "downlad the latest file", it may not always run
 - caching saves a lot of time
-- the parts that change the most belong at the end of the Dockerfile
+- the parts that change the most belong at the end of the Dockerfile; **include the most changed parts of code at the end of the Dockerfile so the parts befroe them do not need to be redone every time you change this part**

 #### Docker files are not shell scripts